rkitover/windows-alt-sshd-msys2/README.md

 https://stackoverflow.com/questions/267838/how-can-a-windows-service-execute-a-gui-application

-However, there is a working workaround.
+However, there is a workaround.

 Just start a tmux session in mintty, detach from it, then attach to it in the ssh session, and you will be able to launch GUI apps.